Dynamics of stochastic integrate-and-fire networks: Inhibitory stabilization

-Together, Eqs.~\ref{eq:ei_single_fp} and \ref{eq:ei_paradoxical} provide sufficient conditions for a paradoxical response to inhibitory stimulation in the first-order mean field theory.
-They predict a paradoxical response for sufficiently large $J$ or $g$ (Fig. \ref{fig:paradox_region}a, c).
+Together, Eqs.~\ref{eq:ei_single_fp} and \ref{eq:ei_paradoxical} provide sufficient conditions for a paradoxical response to inhibitory stimulation in the mean field theory.
+At fixed drive $E$, they predict a paradoxical response for sufficiently large $J$ or $g$.
+For stronger $E$, these minimal couplings increase (Fig. \ref{fig:paradox_region}a, b, dashed).

+To estimate how fluctuations impact inhibitory stabilization, we compute the one-loop nullclines (each with $v_i$ as a function of $v_e$):

+The inflection point of the one-loop $\bar{v}_e$ nullcline is at $\bar{v}_e^* = \left(1 + 4 J\right)/10$.
+At one loop, for the inhibitory nullcline to be below the excitatory nullcline at threshold requires